-MR SOH YONG POON Chief Executive Officer, K.A.
-Group, a subsidiary of Intraco Limited
+MR SOH YONG POON

+Chief Executive Officer K.A.
+Group

 Mr Soh is the founder of K.A.
 Group, a business he started in 1987 after identifying the huge potential for specialised fire proofing products and solutions in Singapore's burgeoning construction industry in the 1980s.
 Under his stewardship, K.A.
 Group is today one of the market leaders in niche building materials in Singapore.

 In September 2014, K.A.
-Group became a subsidiary of Intraco when the latter took a majority stake in the company.
+Group became a principal subsidiary of Intraco when the latter took a majority stake in the company.